ImanJowkar/Analys-Uber-dataset/README.md

-# Analys-an online taxi demand
+# Analyse-an online taxi demand
 ## All code in this project has done by r language
 In this project, I want to show you The Importance of data visualization.
 Imagine you are a data scientist in an online taxi company, and your manager has a problem with three questions: